filemombarbosa/fioriweatherapp/README.md

 -->

 ### How run the Unit Tests
-Run the following command in your console:
+Run the following command in your console (**Run it in a new console instance/tab, because the App should be running**):
 ```bash
 # Get the url of the Unit Tests runner
 npm test